START YOUR FREE CONSULTATION

 NO FEES UNLESS WE WIN!

-You might get hurt in a Las Vegas casino in a number of ways.
-While slip and fall accidents are probably the first thing that comes to mind, there are actually a number of ways that you might get hurt in a Las Vegas casino:
+You might be injured in a Las Vegas casino in several ways.
+While slip-and-fall accidents are probably the first thing that comes to find, there are actually a number of ways you might get injured in a Las Vegas casino, including:

 - Food poisoning